University of Utah Research Assistant/Analyst in Salt Lake City, Utah

 Work Schedule Summary

-Monday through Thursday; 10:00pm to 9:00am with a 1-hour lunch.
+Fridays, Saturdays and Sundays from 7:00pm to 8:00am with a 1-hour meal break.
 On-call for holidays and as needed during weekend and night hours to provide study coverage.

 VP Area U of U Health - Academics